eshrh/ames/README.md

 # ames
-anki media extractor script(ames): Update anki cards with desktop audio and image on GNU/linux
+anki media extractor script(ames): Update anki cards with desktop audio and screenshots on GNU/linux

 Ames automates the process of adding screenshots and desktop audio clips to your latest added Anki card; making immersion mining smoother and more efficient.